MicrosoftDocs/azure-devops-docs/docs/user-guide/define-organizations-and-projects.md

 ### Azure Active Directory-backed account

-Use your work or school organization that's managed by your Azure Active Directory instance.
+Use your work or school account managed by its Azure Active Directory instance.
 If you use Azure or Office 365, you might have one already.
-If you don't, learn how to [sign up for Azure as an organization](https://azure.microsoft.com/documentation/articles/sign-up-organization/) to **automatically connect** your Azure DevOps Services organization to your Azure Active Directory.
+If you don't, learn how to [sign up for Azure Active Directory](https://azure.microsoft.com/documentation/articles/sign-up-organization/) to **automatically connect** your Azure DevOps Services organization to your Azure Active Directory.
 All users must be members in that directory to access your Azure DevOps Services organization.
 To add users from other organizations, use [Azure AD B2B collaboration capabilities](/azure/active-directory/active-directory-b2b-what-is-azure-ad-b2b).

 ## Define organizations

-An Azure DevOps Services organization is the set of services and users for a business unit you define.
-It can be for your whole company, a specific business unit within your company, or just you.
-If you're setting up Azure DevOps Services for a large company, you might want to create multiple organizations with different accounts, probably Azure Active Directory accounts.
-Think about what groups and users in your company share strategies and work, and group them into specific organizations.
-For example, the fictional Fabrikam company might create three Azure DevOps Services organizations: **Fabrikam-Marketing**, **Fabrikam-Engineering**, and **Fabrikam-Sales**.
-Each organization will have a separate URL, such as `https://dev.azure.com/Fabrikam-Engineering`, and will be mostly isolated from the others.

-Settings at the Azure DevOps Services organization are managed by administrators.
+Organization settings at the Azure DevOps Services organization are managed by administrators.
 As the creator of the organization, you're an administrator by default.
 You can access those settings by using the **Admin settings** button in the lower-left of your Azure DevOps Services organization portal.

 ![Open admin settings](../_shared/_img/settings/open-admin-settings-vert.png)